sjgarland/YeomanGuide/Notes/Issues/API.md

-# Issues with the Javascript APIs for Excel and Office
+# Notes on the Javascript APIs for Excel and Office

 ## Screen updating